 Tucked away in Bhutan’s far west, Haa unravels like a mystery…a distant lore.
-The last district in Bhutan to open to tourism, Haa takes its place as a destination for true explorers, those willing to tread onto ancient trails – in a quest for raw, untouched natural landscape and stories.
+The last dzongkhag in Bhutan to open to tourism, Haa takes its place as a destination for true explorers, those willing to tread onto ancient trails – in a quest for raw, untouched natural landscape and stories.
 Here, the realms of nature and the ancient meet on ethereal mountain peaks, find each other in the calls of yak herders in the highlands, and immerse in a cultural realm that truly positions Haa as Bhutan’s Last Frontier.

 With its name derived from the Choekey word “Hay” (ཧས), meaning astonishment or breathless wonder, Haa lives up to its title with untouched landscapes, sacred traditions, and deep cultural heritage.